Best Coffee Shop Loyalty Programmes: Stamps vs Points

 - Valuable data: See who’s coming back, when, and how often

 The key is simplicity.
 8 stamps, free coffee, easy signup, staff mentions it to everyone.
+If your cafe serves food too, switch to points-per-dollar so you reward bigger orders fairly.

-Related guides:
+Related Guides:

 Ready to Launch Your Coffee Shop Loyalty Program?